Cosmetic Manufacturing Gets a Makeover

 What does this change mean?

 This act will bring better visibility into ingredients and safety on the consumer side.
 In the 30 years before this act was updated, cosmetic manufacturing brands were not required to report adverse effects, even if every user complained about it.
 The previous clauses provided a loophole for cosmetic brands to label products “for professional use only,” which allowed them to skip providing an ingredient list for the product.
 These upgraded regulations will provide cosmetic safety across the board on all types of products.
-While it will be an adjustment, it is crucial to equip your facility now with the tools needed to capture and keep all these new documents in place.
+While it will be an adjustment, it is crucial to equip your facility with specific cosmetic erp software that has the tools needed to capture and keep all these new documents in place.

 About the author